The Man Who Fell to Earth (TV series): Production

 A television adaptation of Walter Tevis's novel The Man Who Fell to Earth, moved from Hulu to CBS All Access in August 2019.
 It was created by Jenny Lumet and Alex Kurtzman.
 It had been in development at Hulu for over a year, and was moved as a result of the acquisition of 21st Century Fox by Disney, as disagreements over co-production could not be resolved.

 In February 2021, Chiwetel Ejiofor was cast to star in the series, playing the role of the alien/Faraday.
 The next month, the series moved to Showtime, with Naomie Harris, Jimmi Simpson and Clarke Peters added to the cast.
 Rob Delaney, Sonya Cassidy, Joana Ribeiro, and Annelle Olayele would join in April.
 In August, Kate Mulgrew joined in a recurring role.
 In January 2022, Bill Nighy was cast to play Thomas Jerome Newton, the role David Bowie played in the film.
 In October 2022, it was reported that Showtime would not renew the series for a second season.

 Major part of the filming was done in the University of Hertfordshire.

 Filming began on May 3, 2021, in London.

 Release

 The series was initially planned for a 2021 release on Paramount+.
-It premiered on April 24, 2022 on Showtime and on Paramount+ internationally.
+It premiered on April 24, 2022, on Showtime and on Paramount+ internationally.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 86% approval rating with an average rating of 6.7/10, based on 30 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 6.7/10, based on 30 critic reviews.
 The website's critics consensus reads, "The Man Who Fell to Earth may not be out of this world, but a commanding Chiwetel Ejiofor gives this space oddity an earthy gravitas."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 16 critics, indicating "generally favorable reviews".